sachua/kubeflow-easy-deploy/README.md

     python save_images.py
     ```

-4. Search and replace `$(PRIVATE_REGISTRY)` in the YAML files in the kustomize directoy to your private Docker registry's URL
+4. Search and replace `$(PRIVATE_REGISTRY)` in the YAML files in the kustomize folder to your private Docker registry's URL

 5. Deploy Kubeflow